 Here are a few green shades, dark and light, that we are loving for the interior of a home.
 These different shades could be used throughout, such as on cabinetry, accent walls, or an entire room.
 This is a fun way to get creative with your home and add uniqueness.

 Benjamin Moore Flora

-Flora by Benjamin Moore is a medium light shade of green.
+Flora by Benjamin Moore is a medium-light shade of green.
 It is a rich color with an earthy, organic quality that is very welcoming.
 Flora pairs well with both contemporary and traditional furnishings.

 Benjamin Moore Sage Tint

 Sage Tint by Benjamin Moore is another beautiful lighter shade of green.
-It is included within the Classic Color Collection.
+It is included in the Classic Color Collection.
 It is very much considered an elegant color that will be used for many years to come.

 Benjamin Moore Soft Fern

 I consider Soft Fern by Benjamin Moore to be a very unique color.
-It’s a light shade a green that is ideal for walls.
+It’s a light shade of green that is ideal for walls.
 I can see painting an entire room with this color.

 Farrow and Ball Green Smoke

 Softened Green is one of my favorites.
 It’s dark with a soft touch and dates back to being popular in interiors in the 19th century.
 It is deep, yet calming.
 This would be perfect in an office or bathroom.